Priyank-14/100_daysofcoding/README.md

 Q60.Count positive, negative, and zero elements in an array.
 Q61.Search for an element in an array using linear search.
 Q62.Reverse an array without taking extra space.
+Q63.Merge two arrays.
+Q64.Find the digit that occurs the most times in an integer number.
+Q65.Search in a sorted array using binary search.
+Q66.Insert an element in a sorted array at the appropriate position.
+Q67.Insert an element in an array at a given position.
+Q68.Delete an element from an array.
+Q69.Find the second largest element in an array.
+Q70.Rotate an array to the right by k positions.